 Is Zara a franchise?

-In the past, Zara has offered franchising opportunities to large organisations that it feels have the capital and capabilities to maintain the brand’s high standards and to introduce the business to a new market.
-For instance, the Al-Futtaim Group from Dubai owns the Singapore franchise.
-This group also owns the rights to the Ikea franchise in many Middle Eastern nations.
+In the past, Zara has offered franchising opportunities to large organisations that it feels have the capital and capabilities to maintain the brand’s high standards and introduce the business to a new market.
+For instance, in Singapore, Zara franchises are owned by the Al-Futtaim Group from Dubai, which also owns the rights to Ikea franchises in many Middle Eastern nations.

-However, in recent years, the business has begun to buy back stores from its franchisees, bringing them back under the control of central management.
+However, the business has started to buy back stores from its franchisees, bringing them under the control of central management.
 In 2006, it bought out its franchisees in Russia.
 This was followed by agreements with franchisees in Kazakhstan in 2011 and franchisees in Finland in 2013.

-There are currently no franchised Zara’s in the UK and there seem to be no plans to offer franchising opportunities in the future.
-The brand appears to be moving away from the Zara franchise model and is attempting to acquire back franchises in the vast majority of European markets.
-As Inditex is the largest retail group in the world, it does not deem it necessary to offer franchising opportunities to facilitate further expansion.
+There are currently no franchised Zara stores in the UK and there does not appear to be any plans to offer franchising opportunities in the future.
+The brand seems to be moving away from the Zara franchise model and attempting to acquire back franchises in the vast majority of European markets.
+Presumably, as Inditex is the largest retail group in the world, its management team does not consider it necessary to offer franchising opportunities to facilitate further expansion.

 What does the future hold for Zara?

-Though e-commerce operations are challenging the future of many high street fashion chains, Zara appears well positioned to survive and continue to thrive.
-Its design, manufacturing, and distribution processes make it a market leader and ensure it maintains significant competitive advantages over any business that attempts to take its place.
+Although e-commerce operations are challenging the future of many high street fashion chains, Zara is in a good position to survive – and thrive.
+Its design, manufacturing and distribution processes have made it a market leader and should ensure that it maintains significant advantages over any business that tries to take its place.